Kiên Giang province

 Kiên Giang was a former province of Vietnam, located in the Mekong Delta region of southern Vietnam.
-It is known for fishing and rice farming.
+The province is known for fishing and rice farming.

 The provincial capital is Rạch Giá, 155 mi from Ho Chi Minh City.
 Kiên Giang's area is 6352.02 km2 and its population is about 1,723,067 (2019), of which 22 percent live in urban areas.

 Kiên Giang is bordered with An Giang province in the northeast, Cần Thơ and Hậu Giang provinces in the east, Bạc Liêu province in the southeast and Cà Mau province in the south, and Kampot province of Cambodia (with the 33 mi border) in the west, and the Gulf of Thailand in the southwest (with the 124 mi coast).

 According to survey results on April 1, 2019, Kiên Giang province's population is 1,723,067 people.

 On June 12, 2025, Kiên Giang was merged into An Giang province.

-Teminology
+Terminology

 Kiên Giang roughly translates to "strong river".
 The province has no official Hán tự renditions, since it was created after the adoption of Chữ Quốc Ngữ.